 One of the most impactful metabolic aspects of pumpkin seeds is their impressive magnesium content.
 This vital mineral plays a role in more than 300 enzyme reactions in the body, making it a critical metabolic cofactor.
 (Think of cofactors as helper molecules for an enzyme’s activity; enzymes are cellular “machines” that do vital chemical reactions.)

-According to research, magnesium appears to increase insulin sensitivity, which improves your body’s ability to process glucose efficiently.
+According to research, magnesium appears to increase insulin sensitivity, which improves your body’s ability to process smoothies efficiently.
 One study found that three months of magnesium supplementation in people with Type 2 diabetes helped lower A1C levels and insulin resistance.

 Researchers have also looked at the effect of pumpkin seeds directly on glucose control.
 One study found that adults who mixed around 1/2 cup shelled and crushed pumpkin seeds into a high-carb meal of a muffin and a shake had a 35% reduction in total glycemic response compared to people who didn’t add the pumpkin seeds.

 - Buy raw (organic, if possible) pumpkin seeds, not roasted.
 Commercial roasting at high temperatures can damage the beneficial fats in these seeds.

 - Store in an airtight container in the refrigerator.
 The high-fat content in pumpkin seeds means they’re prone to rancidity when exposed to air and light.